A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Introduction

-Given its fundamental importance in science and the vast number of applications it has, several influential surveys on the MCP have been published over the years with the three most influential surveys dating back to 1994, 1999, and 2014 \cite{pardalos1994maximum, bomze1999maximum, wu2015review}.
+Given its fundamental importance in science and its vast number of applications, several influential surveys on the MCP have been published over the years, with the three most notable ones dating back to 1994, 1999, and 2014\cite{pardalos1994maximum, bomze1999maximum, wu2015review}.

-As far as we know, no recent review has covered the latest developments in the past ten years.
-Moreover, there has been a significant advancement in algorithmic research, particularly in the areas of artificial intelligence (AI) and quantum algorithms.
-Various experiments and numerical analyses have been conducted on the MCP, which needs to be compiled into a comprehensive survey.
-Therefore, this paper seeks to address this gap by providing a detailed review of recent literature on different and novel approaches to the MCP.
-Our review will encompass classical algorithms and, for the first time, include AI and quantum algorithms.
-We will also offer suggestions and tips for testing and comparing these types of algorithms as well as suggesting new set of benchmark graphs for testing such.
+There has been significant advancement in algorithmic research, particularly in the areas of artificial intelligence (AI) and quantum algorithms.
+Various experiments and numerical analyses have been conducted on the MCP, which necessitates a comprehensive survey.
+Therefore, this paper aims to fill this gap by providing a detailed review of recent literature on different approaches to the MCP.
+Our review will cover classical algorithms and, to the best of our knowledge, include AI and quantum algorithms.

 This paper is organized into several sections.
-Section~\ref{sec::MCP} defines the Maximum Clique Problem, while Section~\ref{sec::classical_algo} describes classical algorithms for solving the problem.
-Section~\ref{sec::OGP_algo} covers a recent discovery in discrete optimization problems, a significant property discussed in \cite{gamarnik2021overlap}.
-In Section~\ref{sec::GNN_algo}, we review the literature on Graph Neural Networks developed for solving MCP.
-Additionally, Section~\ref{sec::quant_algo} describes the state-of-the-art of quantum algorithms for MCP.
-The paper concludes with Section~\ref{sec::bechmarkandtesting}, which outlines the benchmarks for testing new algorithms for Sections \ref{sec::classical_algo}, \ref{sec::GNN_algo}, and \ref{sec::quant_algo}.
-Finally, we present our conclusions in Section~\ref{conclusion}.
+First, we present the mathematical formulation of the Maximum Clique Problem and the benchmark collections used for testing the algorithms.
+Second, we describe the classical algorithms for solving the Clique Problem.
+Third, we provide a general discussion of Graph Neural Networks.
+Fourth, we review progress by the Quantum Computing community in applying and solving the Maximum Clique Problem and related variants.
+Finally, we conclude our short review with a discussion and outlines some open questions for these approaches to this problem.